linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 Linkerd's new Policy Enforcement feature allows users to specify set of clients that can only access a set of resources.
-This is done by using the same identity by allowing users to specify service accounts of the clients that should be allowed to talk to a group of workloads (grouped by the `Server` resource) in their `ServerAuthorization` resource.
+This is done by using the same identity to enable users to specify service accounts of the clients that should be allowed to talk to a group of workloads (grouped by the `Server` resource) in their `ServerAuthorization` resource.